 Baking can be one of the more challenging aspects of following a gluten-free diet.
 The reason: Gluten is created during the kneading process and gives breads their distinctive stretchy, elastic quality and structure.

-Gluten-free flours lack elasticity.
+When it comes to gluten-free baking, gluten-free flours lack the elasticity found in traditional flour.
 Plus, most gluten-free dough is sticky and doesn’t lend itself to kneading by hand.
 But gluten-free baking has come a deliciously long way as more gluten-free flours and gums, such as xanthan gum and guar gum, have become available.
 These gums, eggs, egg whites, and leavening agents like baking powder and baking soda will create elasticity and structure and impart moisture to your baked goods.
 You’ll find a small glossary of some of these products in our Gluten-Free Grains, Flours, and Starches guide.

-We found that gluten-free baking mixes behave differently.
+We also found that gluten-free baking mixes behave differently.
 Each contains varying amounts of flour and leavening agents, and some are more finely ground than others.
 These differences naturally create variations in the final baked product.
-In these situations, we’ve included the name of the brand that yielded the best results in our gluten-free recipes.
+In our gluten-free recipes, we’ve included the name of the brand that yielded the best results.
 However, if you have a go-to gluten-free baking mix that you prefer, feel free to use that, but know you’ll need to adjust the recipe accordingly—adding more or less liquid to get the proper dough or batter consistency and adjusting baking time as needed.

 Gums such as xanthan gum and guar gum are mainstays of successful from-scratch gluten-free baking.
 These gums prevent crumbling and give the stretch and elastic texture that gluten-containing products usually provide in baked goods.
 These gums are also used commercially as thickeners and stabilizers in salad dressings and pie fillings.
 Guar gum is less expensive than xanthan gum, but it’s also higher in fiber and may have a laxative effect.